 - 1. Revenues are recorded when received in cash (budgetary) as opposed to when susceptible to accrual (GAAP). - 2.
 Expenditures are recorded when paid in cash (budgetary) as opposed to when susceptible to accrual (GAAP).

-Harrison County, Mississippi

-Notes to the Required Supplementary Information - Budgetary Schedules (Continued)
+Harrison County, Mississippi Notes to the Required Supplementary Information - Budgetary Schedules (Continued) For the Year Ended September 30, 2022 UNAUDITED

 The following schedule reconciles the budgetary basis schedules to the GAAP basis financial statements for the funds: